Can You Play Music on Your Website Legally?

 To play music on your website legally, you will need a license that gives you permission from the holder of the copyrights.

-How to Get Permission to Play Music on Your Website
+Why Play Music on Your Website?

 The steps for getting permission to play music on your website legally are as follows: